Ypertex/blog/content/articles/redesign-march-2020/index.md

 I'm glad to have found a publishing work-flow that **doesn't depend on a particular platform**.
 Here's how my process works:

 {{<card>}}
-I write my articles locally on my computer in a format called [Markdown](https://daringfireball.net/projects/markdown/)---which is nothing else than plain text.
+I write my articles locally on my computer in a format called [Markdown](https://daringfireball.net/projects/markdown/)—which is nothing more than plain text.
 Any text editor does the trick, though I prefer using [iA Writer](https://ia.net/writer).

 [Hugo](https://gohugo.io/) transforms the Markdown files into HTML web pages.
 This happens as well locally, right on my computer.
 You can pick from a range of open source themes or define your own.